boazbk/tcs/lec_26_quantum_computing.md

 This is both because the hardness of these particular problems provides the foundations for securing such a huge part of our communications (and these days, our economy), as well as it was a powerful demonstration that quantum computers could turn out to be useful for problems that a-priori seemd to have nothing to do with quantum physics.

 As we'll discuss later, at the moment there are several intensive efforts to construct large scale quantum computers.
-It seems safe to say that, as far as we know, in the next five years or so there will not be a quantum computer large enough to factor, say, a $1024$ bit number, but there it is quite possible that some quantum computer will be built that is strong enough to achieve some task that is too inefficient to achieve with a non-quantum or "classical" computer  (or at least requires far more resources classically than it would for this computer).
+It seems safe to say that, as far as we know, in the next five years or so there will not be a quantum computer large enough to factor, say, a $1024$ bit number.
+On the other hand, it does seem quite likely that in the very near future there will be quantum computers which achieve _some_ task exponentially faster than the best-known way to achieve the same task with a classical computer.
-When and if such a computer is  built that can break reasonable parameters of Diffie Hellman, RSA and elliptic curve cryptography is anybody's guess.
+When and if  a quantum computer is  built that is strong enough to  break reasonable parameters of Diffie Hellman, RSA and elliptic curve cryptography is anybody's guess.
 It could also be a "self destroying prophecy" whereby the existence of a small-scale quantum computer would cause everyone to shift away to lattice-based crypto which in turn will diminish the motivation to invest the huge resources needed to build a large scale quantum computer.[^legacy]

 [^legacy]: Of course, given that [we're still hearing](http://blog.cryptographyengineering.com/2016/03/attack-of-week-drown.html) of attacks exploiting "export grade" cryptography that was supposed to disappear in 1990's, I imagine that we'll still have products running 1024 bit RSA when everyone has a quantum laptop.